WHAT YOU SHOULD KNOW:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-Thyroid replacement hormone is a medicine that will help bring your thyroid hormone level back to normal.
+Thyroid replacement hormone will help bring your thyroid hormone level back to normal.

 - Blood tests will show the levels of hormones made by your thyroid gland.
 They will also show the levels of hormones that stimulate your thyroid.

-- An x-ray, CT scan, or MRI takes pictures of your thyroid gland and neck.
-You may be given dye to help your thyroid show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, CT, or MRI may show the tumor.
+You may be given contrast liquid to help your thyroid show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A tissue biopsy is a procedure to remove a small amount of thyroid tissue.
 The sample will be sent to a lab to be tested for thyroid cancer.